 With the power of the Vita, and being a launch title, I figured Spy Hunter could finally be done right, but boy was I wrong.
 The game starts out by taking a photo of you for your license and throwing you out onto the street with four weapons.
 Each weapon is assigned to a face button and I started out with a flashbang, flamethrower, machine gun, and shocker.
-As I drove along I was ambushed by generic looking cars that rammed me, some that dumped explosive barrels, and some that had machine guns.
+As I drove along I was ambushed by generic-looking cars that rammed me, some that dumped explosive barrels, and some that had machine guns.
 The action itself was quite dull with little going for it as the game already looks extremely ugly and boring.

 Even with new upgrades and morphing into a boat things did not get any more interesting.
 Driving the car feels like sliding on ice and crashes are uninteresting.
 For a game that is supposed to be so high octane, it doesn’t feel that way at all.
-The story is also pointless and pretty stupid as there are no established characters or reason as to why you are doing anything in the game.
+The story is also pointless and pretty stupid as there are no established characters or reasons as to why you are doing anything in the game.

 If only the game looked better and felt more polished I feel it could have been something.
 As it is, this feels like a beta or an incomplete game.
-Physics are awful, the weapons seem cool but the results are uninteresting, and then when you repeat this dozen of times it’s enough to make your brain melt.
+Physics is awful, the weapons seem cool but the results are uninteresting, and then when you repeat this a dozen times it’s enough to make your brain melt.
 I can’t recommend this game even to hardcore racing or action fans.
 This isn’t even worth a bargain bin purchase because there are other bargain bin games worth buying instead.

 That’s not to say there’s zero fun in the game, it does work and is a nice mindless racer for fans of the series or anyone wanting a bargain bin racer on the Vita.
-Gameloft is not geniuses when it comes to handhelds as they don’t work like mobile phones.
+Gameloft is not a genius when it comes to handhelds as they don’t work like mobile phones.
 Outside of career mode, you can race with other people (no one was even playing during launch don’t worry) and there are typical event types to participate in such as elimination, time trial, and various others that have been done to death.

 Injection is ugly, stiff, boring, and a slightly upgraded port of a mobile game that was already over a year old before the Vita was released.
-If you exhausted all your other racing option on Vita then go for this dead last.
+If you exhausted all your other racing options on Vita then go for this dead last.

 This was a decent year for racers as the two behemoths went toe-to-toe for the first time in years.
 Racers from nearly every series came out this year, but somehow didn’t quite make the splash we had hoped.